yatfanlau/Data-Science-Coding-Challenge-Loan-Default-Prediction/README.md

 # Loan-Default-Prediction

-Loan default prediction is an important problem in many banks or financial institutions as losses may be incurred if the borrowers default.
-This repository consists of the codes for a data science challenge for loan default prediction on a real world data set provided by Coursera.
-The goal of this project is to predict loan default on a real world data set for a data science coding challenge on Coursera.
-Different classifiers(logistic regression, random forests, XGBoost and LightGBM) are applied to the data set and the results are compared among different classifiers.
+Loan default prediction is an important issue for many banks and financial institutions, as significant losses can occur if borrowers default.
+This repository contains code for a data science challenge on Coursera aimed at predicting loan defaults using a real-world dataset.
+Various classifiers, including logistic regression, random forests, XGBoost, and LightGBM, are applied to the dataset, and the results are compared across these different classifiers